UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihai.georgescu2508/index.md

+# RC Car
-# RC Car controlled by a Web Application
+A RC Car controlled by a Web Application
 :::info

 **Author**: Mihai-Antonio GEORGESCU \